 In the close confines of feedlots, conventionally raised cattle get sick more often than grass-fed cattle, thus, they require antibiotics that pasture-raised animals do not.
 Additionally, feedlot cattle operations use growth hormones as opposed to cattle that eat grass their entire lives.

 On the other hand, 100% or “pure” grass-fed beef comes from cattle that have spent their entire lives on pasture eating a grass and forage diet with “limited, incidental non-grain supplementation.”
-The terminology “grass-fed and grass-finished” is also used to describe grass-fed beef mainly because of some producers misuse of labels, including “grass-fed, grain-finished,” and the rise of “grass feedlots” which feed animals grass and other forage in pellet form in feedlots.
+The terminology “grass-fed and grass-finished” is also used to describe grass-fed beef mainly because some producers misuse of labels, including “grass-fed, grain-finished,” and the rise of “grass feedlots” which feed animals grass and other forage in pellet form in feedlots.

-A common misconception is that grass-fed beef doesn’t taste as good as the more marbled beef found in stores.
+Another common misconception is that grass-fed beef doesn’t taste as good as the more marbled beef found in stores.
 However, an increasing number of consumers are discovering that grass-fed steaks and other grass-fed, grass-finished cuts of beef are not only tender and well-marbled but are melt-in-your-mouth delicious.